• Skip to primary navigation

 If you don't own a Dutch oven, you can make this hearty soup recipe in a crock pot.
 It can be reheated the next day, so it is perfect for lunch at the office.
 Now, you might be wondering if you can freeze potato soup.
 Well, technically you can, but I prefer not to since it changes the texture.

-• I personally like to use an immersion blender when the soup is finished.
+• Use an immersion blender when the soup is finished to get it silky smooth.

-• Another way is, you can drop the cooked pieces of potato into a blender or food processor with some of the vegetable broth to get that silky smooth texture.
-All these techniques work well, but be sure to add it all back to the soup pot and let simmer and season it to your liking.
+• All these techniques work well, but be sure to add it all back to the soup pot and let simmer and season it to your liking.

 Step to Make Irish Potato Soup

-4. Season to taste then simmer uncovered on medium heat for 30 minutes.
-Check a potato chunk after 30 minutes with a fork.
+• Step 4: Add the salt and pepper then simmer uncovered on medium heat for 30 minutes.
+Check a potato chunks after 30 minutes with a fork.
 If it is soft, then they are done.

-5. Using and immersion blender break down all the solids until you have a smooth creamy consistency.
+• Step 5: Using and immersion blender break down all the solids until you have a smooth creamy consistency.
+Add more salt and pepper to taste.

 Frequently Asked Questions: